secretfader/www/content/blog/2019/leaving-twitter/index.md

 date = "2019-05-22T00:00:00Z"
 draft = false
 layout = "post"
-summary = "Changes in the platform and the constant evolution ofhow I use media have created too many incompatibilities.\n" title = "Leaving Twitter"
+summary = "Changes in the platform and the constant evolution of how I use media have created too many incompatibilities." title = "Leaving Twitter"
 +++